vassiaL/pub-liakonilehmann2022_NeuroImage/readme.md

 ## Code

-* MATLAB/experiment: the paper's experiment, participants' data recording and some data preprocessing. \
+* MATLAB/experiment: the paper's experiment, participants' data recording and some data preprocessing.
-* MATLAB/recovery: the paper's experiment (same as above, but without visualizations) with simulated Surprise Actor-critic agents. \
+* MATLAB/recovery: the paper's experiment (same as above, but without visualizations) with simulated Surprise Actor-critic agents.
 * src/mcmc_rl_fit/src: RL algorithms, model fitting and model comparison (via crossvalidation).
-* src/mcmc_rl_fit/fmri: high level runners, data analysis, plotting. \
+* src/mcmc_rl_fit/fmri: high level runners, data analysis, plotting.
 Please refer to src/readme.txt and to MATLAB/readme.txt for more information.

 ## Data and Figures

-* /MATLAB/experiment/ParticipantsData: the participants's (raw) data. \
+* /MATLAB/experiment/ParticipantsData: the participants's (raw) data.
-* /src/mcmc_rl_fit/projects/fmri/data/SARSPEICZVG_all_fMRI.csv: all participants' data concatenated.
-This file is used for all analyses within the julia code.\
+* /src/mcmc_rl_fit/projects/fmri/data: all participants' data concatenated.
+The file SARSPEICZVG_all_fMRI.csv is used for all analyses within the julia code.
-* /src/mcmc_rl_fit/projects/fmri/data_sim: all simulated agents' data concatenated.\
+* /src/mcmc_rl_fit/projects/fmri/data_sim: all simulated agents' data concatenated.
 * data: final results used for the paper's figures.
 * figs: latex source code to reproduce the paper's figures.